S3-working-group/s3-practical-guide/content/src/principles/principle-effectiveness.md

 ## Aim for being effective in an efficient way

 Effectiveness is about achieving the desired result, while efficiency is about doing things with the least waste of your effort, resources and time.
-It is entirely possible to do the “wrong” thing very efficiently, so before optimizing for efficiency, ensure the outcome is what you intended.
+It is entirely possible to do the "wrong" thing very efficiently, so before optimizing for efficiency, ensure the outcome is what you intended.
 Only then look for worthwhile improvements to produce the same outcome in a more efficient manner.

 ## Consider the bigger picture, monitor, evaluate and learn